OFK Petrovac

-OFK Petrovac is a football club based in Petrovac, Montenegro.
+OFK Petrovac is a professional football club based in Petrovac, Montenegro.
 They currently compete in the First League of Montenegro.

 History

 OFK Petrovac was founded in 1969, under the name FK Nafta.
 During the first season, they played in the lowest-tier competition - Fourth League - South.
-At season 1971-72, FK Nafta became a runner-up in Fourth League championship, which gained them promotion to Montenegrin Republic League.
+At season 1971–72, FK Nafta became a runner-up in Fourth League championship, which gained them promotion to Montenegrin Republic League.

 From 1972 until the end of the century, most of the seasons, OFK Petrovac played in Montenegrin Republic League, with few relegations and comebacks from lower rank.
-Among the historical seasons in the club's history was 2000-01.
+Among the historical seasons in the club's history was 2000–01.
 As a second-placed team in Montenegrin Republic League, OFK Petrovac gained promotion to Yugoslav Second League.
 They played five consecutive seasons in Second League, until the split of Serbia and Montenegro Federation.

 After Montenegrin independence, OFK Petrovac was among 12 teams which are chosen to play in the first season of Montenegrin First League (2006–07).

-Historical success in club's history, OFK Petrovac made at season 2008-09.
-They won the trophy of winner of the Montenegrin Cup, after extra-time final game against FK Lovćen in Podgorica (1-0).
+Historical success in club's history, OFK Petrovac made at season 2008–09.
+They won the trophy of winner of the Montenegrin Cup, after extra-time final game against FK Lovćen in Podgorica (1–0).
 With the Cup trophy, OFK Petrovac gained participation in UEFA Europa League in season 2009–10.
 On their European debut, OFK Petrovac won against Anorthosis Famagusta, but were eliminated in the third leg against Sturm Graz.

-OFK Petrovac played another final of the Montenegrin Cup on season 2014-15, but this time were defeated in extra time by Mladost (1-2).
+OFK Petrovac played another final of the Montenegrin Cup on season 2014–15, but this time were defeated in extra time by Mladost (1–2).

 Since 2006, OFK Petrovac played all the seasons of Montenegrin First League, without any relegation.
 Best placement, team from Petrovac made at seasons 2011–12 and 2013–14, finishing as a fifth-placed team.